 Why should I enroll in a learning community?

 College is completely different from high school.
 A learning community can give you the advantage of becoming part of the college community more quickly and easily because a learning community emphasizes college customs and rules you need to know to become a successful student.
 In a learning community, you will learn skills, habits, and attitudes that are necessary tools to succeed at TCTC and in life.
 You will also create a community of friends learning alongside you.
 And, last but not least, learning communities make learning fun!

 How do I get enrolled?

 - Are you a continuing student?
 Check out the available communities and find one that interests you.
 Make an advising appointment with your advisor or success coach to make sure you've selected a community that fits with your academic goals.
-If you do not know who your advisor is, then go to the Get Set tab in eTC.
+If you do not know who your advisor is, then go to the My Dashboard tab in eTC.

 - Are you a returning student?
 Check out the available communities and find one that interests you.
-Let your success coach know you are interested in being part of a learning community!
+Let your success coach or advisor know you are interested in being part of a learning community!

 Which learning community is right for you?

-Click the links below to see which communities are being offered in Spring 2014.
+Click the links below to see which communities are being offered in Fall 2015.

 Learning communities are made possible by LC2.
 Do you have additional questions about learning communities?
 If so, please contact Dr. Amoena Norcross, Learning Communities Coordinator (864.646.1365 or email@example.com).